HSBC Bank Malta plc 2014 Interim Directors’ Statement

-Mark Watkinson, Director and Chief Executive Officer of HSBC Malta, said: “The European market remains very difficult and the low interest rate environment presents its own set of challenges for an organisation such as ours.
-Nevertheless, locally, GDP continues to show modest growth of approximately 1.5% and there are pockets of attractive opportunities globally, particularly in the Asia-Pacific region.
-Our aim remains to generate a resilient performance, focus on the long-term sustainability of our business and to leverage the HSBC global network to present opportunities for both our customers and for Malta as a whole.”
+Mark Watkinson, Director and Chief Executive Officer of HSBC Malta, said: “The European market remains very difficult and the low interest rate environment presents its own set of issues for an organisation such as ours.
+Nevertheless, we continue to build our business and invest in our franchise.
+The growth in the pipeline of commercial and retail new business is encouraging.
+Notwithstanding this 2014 is likely to be a challenging year for both our business and the industry in general."

 Media enquiries to: